aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 * TWEETEVAL is a standardized test bed for seven tweet classification tasks.
 These are: sentiment analysis, emotion recognition, offensive language detection, hate speech detection, stance prediction, emoji prediction, and irony detection.
 [TWEETEVAL: Unified Benchmark and Comparative Evaluation for Tweet Classification](https://arxiv.org/pdf/2010.12421.pdf)

 ## Future Work
-Using a recommendation system that understands context, relevance, and even your mood.
-Instead of just retreiving quotes, it ranks and refines them, ensuring the wisdom you get is tailored and on point.
+The current focus is on retrieval, but Dual-Encoders could evolve into a hybrid system that combines retrieval and generation.
+Using a recommendation system that understands context, relevance, and even mood, it could not only rank and refine retrieved quotes but also adapt or paraphrase them using a generative model.
+This approach ensures the insights provided are tailored, dynamic, and highly relevant.